-Through the $12 million* TargetGHG Collaborative R&D Program, Ontario Centres of Excellence (OCE) and the Natural Sciences and Engineering Research Council of Canada (NSERC) are partnering to support industry-postsecondary institution collaborative research and development projects.
-The projects will address Ontario’s 2020-2030 targets for greenhouse gas (GHG) emission reduction and provide significant economic benefits to Ontario (jobs, revenues, etc.).
+Through the $12 million* TargetGHG Collaborative R&D Program, Ontario Centres of Excellence (OCE) and the Natural Sciences and Engineering Research Council of Canada (NSERC) are partnering to support industry-post-secondary institution collaborative research and development projects.
+The projects will address greenhouse gas (GHG) emission reduction in Ontario and provide significant economic benefits to Ontario (jobs, revenues, etc.).
 They will also support the Government of Canada’s commitment to developing innovative clean technologies that promote environmental sustainability.
 The TargetGHG Collaborative R&D Program is an essential component of a broader OCE TargetGHG Program in partnership with NSERC and Sustainable Development Technology Canada (SDTC).

-NSERC-eligible researchers from postsecondary institutions in Ontario are invited to submit Expressions of Interest (EOIs), in partnership with for-profit businesses based in Ontario.
-NSERC-eligible co-applicants from postsecondary institutions in Ontario or other Canadian provinces can participate.
-While Canadian for-profit businesses outside of Ontario are invited to participate, the project primarily focuses on research results for use in Ontario that address Ontario’s GHG emission reduction targets for years 2020-2030.
+NSERC-eligible researchers from post-secondary institutions in Ontario are invited to submit Expressions of Interest (EOIs) in partnership with for-profit businesses based in Ontario.
+NSERC-eligible co-applicants from post-secondary institutions in Ontario or other Canadian provinces can participate.
+While Canadian for-profit businesses outside of Ontario are invited to participate, the project primarily focuses on research results for use in Ontario that address GHG emission reductions in Ontario.

 Eligible projects involve research and development that fall under the following categories: